 I just noticed that on Pop Pop’s menu the dessert listing includes “Fresh Fried Pork Skins.”
 Respect!

-Continuing my post-Thanksgiving barbecue eating trip to South Carolina, I headed back to the Marriott Grand Dunes in Myrtle Beach after lunch at Scott’s, where I was staying to burn up a few unused Vacation Club points.
-I walked on the beach for a couple of hours in a hopeless effort to counteract a fairly heroic breakfast and lunch at Scott’s.
-By the times it got dark, I had made little progress, and I felt like a light dinner.
+Continuing my post-Thanksgiving barbecue eating trip to South Carolina, I headed back to the Marriott Ocean Watch in Myrtle Beach after lunch at Scott’s, where I was staying to burn up a few unused Vacation Club points.
+I walked on the beach for a couple of hours in a hopeless effort to counteract a fairly heroic breakfast and lunch at the great and wonderful Scott’s.
+By the time it got dark, I had made little progress, and I felt like a light dinner.
 Duty, however, compelled me to try another barbecue place from the Campaign for Real Barbecue List places in South Carolina.
-So I headed to Pop Pop’s.
+So I headed to Pop Pop’s Pit BBQ.

 Pop Pop’s was a little hard to find.
 It’s well outside Myrtle Beach, actually closer to Surfside Beach, and set inland in an ill-lit, anonymous area between Socastee and Burgess.
 Pop Pop’s sits in a tiny shopping center, with not much else nearby.
 I arrived early on an unseasonably cold Wednesday night, and walked into a long, narrow room with six booths and a few chairs at a narrow counter.
 There was a lot of motorcycle stuff on the walls, and not many people were there.
 It was an inauspicious start, but I saw the Campaign for Real Barbecue certificate, assuring me that they cook only with wood, and I sat down to order.